beatricecst/tp/docs/UserGuide.md

 **2.1 Adding an item to a stall:** add-item

-**Command format:** add-item s/STALL_NUMBER i/ITEM
+**Command format:** add-item s/STALL_NUMBER i/ITEM p/PRICE

-**Ex.:** add-item s/1 i/Chicken Rice
+**Ex.:** add-item s/1 i/Chicken Rice p/5.50

 **Expected output (Success):**
 ```
 Yay!
-Chicken Rice is successfully added as a menu item for Japanese Stall at Deck
+Chicken Rice ($5.50) is successfully added as a menu item for Japanese Stall at Deck
 ```
 **Expected output (Fail):**
 ```
-re-enter in the format : add-item s/STALL_NUMBER i/ITEM
+re-enter in the format : add-item s/STALL_NUMBER i/ITEM p/PRICE
 ```
 **Acceptable values:**

-- s/: Positive Integer less than or equal to the size of list,
+- s/: Positive Integer less than or equal to the size of list

 - i/: String

+- p/: Positive double to two decimal places

 **2.2 Viewing an item from a stall:** view-item